evertonjuniti/sjcam-owncast-aws/Instructions/README.md

   - Architecture: 64-bit
   - Instance Type: t3.micro
   - Key pair: You can select one you already have; if you don't have one, create a new pair
+    - ##### if you are going to create one, save the .pem file somewhere on your machine, you will need it to access the instance later
   - Network settings:
     - VPC: Default VPC (following the example in this guide)
     - Subnet: The Public Subnet you created